co-DE-mon/DASH-Wiz/docs/PHASE2_INTEGRATION.md

 - `VITE_API_DEBUG` - Debug logging (default: true)

 ### Schema Configuration:
-- Edit `src/data/schemaData.js` to match your database schema
+- Supply your schema via the Schema Editor in the UI or provide it from your backend/API.
-- Schema automatically extracted and converted to SQL DDL
+- Schema data should be an object shaped like `{ databases: [...] }` and will be converted to SQL DDL by `schemaExtractor`.
-- Supports multiple databases, tables, columns, foreign keys, etc.
+- No example schema is included - you must provide your own schema through the UI or API.

 ## Keyboard Shortcuts Summary